Blog Post

 Unlike YouTube, CorporateTube stores and processes video data within the movingimage enterprise video platform.
 The platform is hosted on European, ISO 27001-certified servers, making its range of products GDPR-compliant.

-CorporateTube--the business alternative to YouTube
+CorporateTube - the business alternative to YouTube

-Content Ownership
+Content ownership

 One of the strongest arguments against using YouTube for enterprise videos is content ownership.
 In theory, copyrighted material is a legal right.
 However, by uploading a video to YouTube, you forfeit your copyrights by complying with the platform’s terms of Service, including royalty-free and non-exclusive rights over your content.